-Income Tax is paid on your taxable income.
-SARS requires all individuals in South Africa to pay Income tax.
+Personal Income Tax is paid on your taxable income.
+SARS requires all individuals in South Africa to pay Income tax and be tax registered.

 If you need to register for Company Income Tax, please click here to read more / apply.

 - Remuneration (income from employment), such as, salaries, wages, bonuses, overtime pay, taxable (fringe) benefits, allowances and certain lump sum benefits

 - Director’s fees

 - Profits or losses from a business or trade

 - Investment income, such as interest and foreign dividends